AndreFavotto/epicsMQTT/README.md

 - Auto-update of EPICS PVS via `I/O Intr` records.
 - Support for read/write flat MQTT topics (i.e, topics where the payload is a single value or array).
 - Support for MQTT QoS levels.
+- Checks and reject invalid messages (based mostly on type-checking)
 - Planned - short term:
-  - Several improvements on error handling
-  - Support for parsing fields from one-level JSON TOPIC payloads
+  - Support for parsing fields from one-level JSON topic payloads
   - Support for MQTT retained messages.
+  - Support for MQTT last will messages.
   - Support for MQTT authentication and TLS.

 > Note: Virtually all features from the [Paho C++ MQTT client](https://eclipse.dev/paho/files/paho.mqtt.python/html/client.html) are available to be implemented in this driver, so feel free to open an issue if you need a specific feature.